arrland/strategy-game-smart-contracts/tasks/tasks.md

 ### 🔧 Implementation Plan
 - [ ] **MissionsManager.sol Tests (related to Trade & ResourceTransfer) (`test/missions/MissionsManager.test.js`)**
   - [ ] Setup: Use `setupCoreGameContracts` to deploy `MissionsManager` and all real mission type contracts (`ResourceTransferMission`, `TradeMission`) and their dependencies.
+Ensure event verification checks all arguments, including indexed ones.
+Revert checks must verify exact reason strings or custom error names and their arguments.
   - [ ] Test `startMission` for ResourceTransferMission:
-    - [ ] Verify successful start, correct mission ID returned by `MissionsManager` matches ID used in `ResourceTransferMission`, `MissionStarted` event from `MissionsManager`.
+    - [ ] Verify successful start, correct mission ID returned by `MissionsManager` matches ID used in `ResourceTransferMission`, `MissionStarted` event from `MissionsManager` (check all args).
-    - [ ] Verify underlying `ResourceTransferMission.startMission` is successfully called and its effects (e.g., ship lock, `ResourceTransferStarted` event from mission contract) occur.
+    - [ ] Verify underlying `ResourceTransferMission.startMission` is successfully called and its effects (e.g., ship lock, `ResourceTransferStarted` event from mission contract - check all args) occur.
     - [ ] Test error conditions specific to `MissionsManager`: ship already on mission (check `shipToActiveMission`), ship on cooldown (check `CooldownManager`), caller not ship owner, invalid mission type string.
+Verify exact revert reasons.
     - [ ] Ensure `fullMissionData` is correctly encoded and passed.
   - [ ] Test `startMission` for TradeMission:
-    - [ ] Verify successful start, similar to ResourceTransferMission, checking `TradeMission.startMission` effects (`TradeJourneyStarted` event from mission contract).
+    - [ ] Verify successful start, similar to ResourceTransferMission, checking `TradeMission.startMission` effects (`TradeJourneyStarted` event from mission contract - check all args).
-    - [ ] Test `MissionsManager` specific error conditions.
+    - [ ] Test `MissionsManager` specific error conditions, verifying exact revert reasons.
   - [ ] Test `completeMission` for ResourceTransferMission:
     - [ ] Set up a completed ResourceTransferMission (time elapsed).
-    - [ ] Verify successful completion via `MissionsManager.completeMission`, check `MissionCompleted` event from `MissionsManager`, and that `ResourceTransferMission.completeMission` effects occur (resource transfer, ship unlock, `ResourceTransferCompleted` event from mission contract).
+    - [ ] Verify successful completion via `MissionsManager.completeMission`, check `MissionCompleted` event from `MissionsManager` (check all args), and that `ResourceTransferMission.completeMission` effects occur (resource transfer, ship unlock, `ResourceTransferCompleted` event from mission contract - check all args).
     - [ ] Test `MissionsManager` error conditions: mission not active, already completed by `MissionsManager`, not yet time-complete.
+Verify exact revert reasons.
   - [ ] Test `completeMission` for TradeMission:
     - [ ] Set up a TradeMission ready for a phase completion or full completion.
-    - [ ] Verify successful phase advancement/completion via `MissionsManager.completeMission`, checking `MissionsManager.MissionCompleted` event (if applicable for final phase) and underlying `TradeMission.advanceMission` effects.
+    - [ ] Verify successful phase advancement/completion via `MissionsManager.completeMission`, checking `MissionsManager.MissionCompleted` event (if applicable for final phase - check all args) and underlying `TradeMission.advanceMission` effects.
-    - [ ] Test `MissionsManager` specific error conditions.
+    - [ ] Test `MissionsManager` specific error conditions, verifying exact revert reasons.
   - [ ] Test `getMissionDetails` for both mission types, ensuring correct delegation to the respective mission contracts.
+  - [ ] **Complex User Journey Integration Test:**
+    - [ ] Design and implement at least one end-to-end scenario involving multiple users and chained trade missions:
+      - User A (Island Owner) creates a sell order (e.g., "Wood").
+      - User B (Island Owner) creates a buy order (e.g., "Stone").
+      - User C (Ship Captain) stakes their ship.
+      - User C starts a TradeMission (via `MissionsManager`) to buy "Wood" from User A.
+      - User C completes all phases of this TradeMission via `MissionsManager`.
+      - User C (now possessing "Wood" and ARRC) starts a second TradeMission (via `MissionsManager`) to sell "Wood" to another island (or to User B if User B also wanted "Wood", or adapt resource).
+      - User C completes all phases of the second TradeMission via `MissionsManager`.
+    - [ ] Verify all state changes, resource/ARRC movements, and events throughout this complex journey.

 ### ✅ Acceptance Criteria
 1. `MissionsManager` correctly orchestrates the start and completion of `ResourceTransferMission` and `TradeMission` instances using real mission contracts.
 2. Data flow between `MissionsManager` and individual mission contracts is correct.
 3. `MissionsManager` internal state (`missions` mapping, `shipToActiveMission`, `nextMissionId`) is updated correctly.
-4. Event emissions from both `MissionsManager` and the specific mission contracts are verified.
+4. Event emissions from both `MissionsManager` and the specific mission contracts are verified with all arguments checked.
+5. Exact revert reasons or custom errors (with arguments) are verified for all expected reverts.
+6. Complex multi-stage user journey test passes, demonstrating correct end-to-end trade flow through `MissionsManager`.

 ### 🧐 Edge Cases
 - Attempting to complete a mission with an ID that doesn't exist in `MissionsManager` but might exist elsewhere.
-- Rapid start/complete sequences.
+- Rapid start/complete sequences (ensure `shipToActiveMission` is robust).
 - `getMissionFactory().getMissionContract()` returns `address(0)` (should be handled by `MissionsManager`).

 ---